-Leslie Moonves is Chairman, President and Chief Executive Officer of CBS Corporation, one of the world’s leading media enterprises.
-In this role, he serves as the Chairman of the Board of Directors and oversees all operations of the Company, including the CBS Television Network, The CW (a joint venture between CBS Corporation and Warner Bros.
-Entertainment), CBS Television Studios, CBS Global Distribution Group (CBS Studios International and CBS Television Distribution), CBS Consumer Products, CBS Home Entertainment, CBS Films, CBS Interactive, Showtime Networks, CBS Sports Network, Pop (a joint venture between CBS Corporation and Lionsgate), Smithsonian Networks, Simon & Schuster, CBS Television Stations, CBS Radio and CBS EcoMedia.
+Leslie Moonves is chairman and CEO of CBS Corporation, one of the world’s leading media enterprises.
+In this role, he serves as the chairman of the board of directors and oversees all operations of the Company, including the CBS Television Network, The CW (a joint venture between CBS Corporation and Warner Bros.
+Entertainment), CBS Television Studios, CBS Studios International, CBS Television Distribution, CBS Consumer Products, CBS Home Entertainment, CBS Films, CBS Interactive, Showtime Networks, CBS Sports Network, Pop (a joint venture between CBS Corporation and Lionsgate), Smithsonian Networks, Simon & Schuster, CBS Television Stations, CBS Radio and CBS EcoMedia.

-Moonves came to CBS in 1995 as President of Entertainment, after serving as president of Warner Bros.
+Moonves came to CBS in 1995 as president of CBS Entertainment, after serving as president of Warner Bros.
 Television, where his team developed hit shows like “Friends” and “ER.”
-Once at CBS, Moonves and his team took the Network from last to first place in the ratings, launching hit shows like “Everybody Loves Raymond,” “Survivor,” and “CSI: Crime Scene Investigation.”
-Moonves was promoted to President and CEO of CBS Television in 1998 and became Chairman in 2003.
-He was later named Co-President and Co-Chief Operating Officer of Viacom and Chairman of CBS in 2004, overseeing domestic and international broadcast television operations as well as its radio division and outdoor advertising operations.
-In 2006, when Viacom split its businesses into two publicly traded companies, Moonves was named President and CEO of the newly formed CBS Corporation, which has since been one of the best-performing companies in media.
-In February 2016, Moonves was named Chairman of the CBS Corporation and also continues to serve as President and CEO of the Company.
+Once at CBS, Moonves and his team took the Network from last to first place in the ratings, launching hit shows like “Everybody Loves Raymond,” SURVIVOR and “CSI: Crime Scene Investigation.”
+Moonves was promoted to president and CEO of CBS Television in 1998 and became chairman in 2003.
+He was later named co-president and co-chief operating officer of Viacom and chairman of CBS in 2004, overseeing domestic and international broadcast television operations as well as its radio division and outdoor advertising operations.
+In 2006, when Viacom split its businesses into two publicly traded companies, Moonves was named president and CEO of the newly formed CBS Corporation, which has since been one of the best-performing companies in media.

-Under Moonves’ direction, the CBS Television Network has been #1 in viewers for 13 of the last 14 years, and currently has television’s #1 drama, “NCIS”; television’s #1 comedy, “The Big Bang Theory”; television’s #1 news program, “60 Minutes”; as well as time period-leading shows on virtually every night of the week.
-At the same time, the Company’s premium cable service, Showtime Networks, has generated millions of new subscribers on the heels of its successful owned series, such as “Ray Donovan,” “House of Lies,” “Dexter” and “The Affair,” as well as the critically acclaimed, Emmy- and Golden-Globe-Award-winning series “Homeland.”
+Under Moonves’s direction, the CBS Television Network has been #1 in viewers for 13 of the last 14 years, and currently has television’s #1 drama, NCIS; television’s #1 comedy, THE BIG BANG THEORY; television’s #1 news program, 60 MINUTES; as well as time period-leading shows on virtually every night of the week.
+At the same time, the Company’s premium cable service, Showtime Networks, has generated millions of new subscribers on the heels of its successful owned series, such as RAY DONOVAN, BILLIONS, “Dexter” and THE AFFAIR, as well as the critically acclaimed, Emmy- and Golden Globe Award-winning series HOMELAND.

 By distinguishing CBS as a producer and seller of world-class content across all mediums, Moonves has helped CBS Corporation grow in value, revenue and market share while identifying and developing key new revenue streams for future growth.